 It is very understandable that you want to share the great news about your transplant.
-If you have received a pancreas or kidney from a deceased donor, we still ask you to be careful about what you share.
+We ask that you show some caution and restrain about what you wish to share online.
 Your social media update can be recognised by relatives, friends or acquaintances of the deceased.